ros2/design/articles/055_ros_parameter_design.md

 ### Accept parameter values

-At the most basic a parameter system must be able to accept the setting of parameter values.
+At the most basic, a parameter system must be able to accept the setting of parameter values.
 An extension is to accept a group of parameters updated atomically.
 This allows you to update coupled parameters such as PID gains without worring about invalid intermediate states.